Preliminary Listing - available for pre-order, pending restoration!

-Overall, the condition is considered to be as good as you will find on a near 50 year old vintage acoustic, as I hope you will see in the photos - really very, very clean!
+Overall, the condition is considered to be as good as you will find on a near 50 year old vintage acoustic, as I hope you will see in the photos!
 Inevitably there is superficial and local slight marking and small chips, including small area of finish marking/loss around the bridge, slight discolouration to the tortoiseshell coloured bindings, but all really minimal for a guitar of it's age.
-The Solid Spruce top is, I suspect, as flat as the day it left the factory, and has some very nice grain and figured markings, and the Solid Mahogany back and sides are excellent, well set-off by tortoiseshell edged and black and white multiple top binding, and matching single tortoiseshell to the back, cream/black soundhole binding and original tortoiseshell pattern scratchplate.
+The Solid Spruce top has some very nice grain and figured markings, and the Solid Mahogany back and sides are excellent, well set-off by tortoiseshell edged and black and white multiple top binding, and matching single tortoiseshell to the back, cream/black soundhole binding and original tortoiseshell pattern scratchplate.

 The original tuners show only a little age-related discolouration, and work fine.
 The restoration work to carried out in the luthier's workshop, includes re-setting the neck joint, which has pulled up a little, as many do, and will be reset to give a good neck angle and playing action.
-Following this a decision will be made as to whether it is necessary to re-level the very nice Rosewood fingerboard or not.
+Following this the fingerboard will be re-attached and a decision will be made as to whether it is necessary to re-level the very nice Rosewood board or not.
 If so, this will require the removal of the original frets, although neither these nor the fingerboard show any significant degree of play wear, and re-fretting.

 The other main job to be completed is re-setting the original Rosewood bridge, which again is slightly lifting off the guitar top.
 Again this is not unusual, but prior to re-setting, the underlying finish will be cleaned off, to allow proper glue adhesion to the join between bridge & top, and the original factory fitted bolts will be re-installed, so the guitar will have a far more secure bridge seating than it had when it left the Harmony factory in Chicago 50 years ago.